Get Free Shipping on orders over $0

 or

-Both those who work in the finance area and those who work in decision theory more broadly will be interested to find that basic tools from finance (arbitrage pricing and risk-neutral probabilities) have broader applications, including the modeling of subjective probability and expected utility, incomplete preferences, inseparable probabilities and utilities, nonexpected utility, ambiguity, noncooperative games, and social choice.
-Key results in all these areas can be derived from a single principle and essentially the same mathematics.
+Both those who work in the finance area and those who work in decision theory more broadly will be interested to find that basic tools from finance (arbitrage pricing and risk-neutral probabilities) have broader applications, including the modeling of uncertainty aversion, inseparable beliefs and tastes, nonexpected utility, ambiguity, and noncooperative games.

 One of the book's key contributions is to show how noncooperative game theory can be directly unified with Bayesian decision theory and financial market theory without introducing separate assumptions about strategic rationality.
-This leads to the conclusion that correlated equilibrium rather than Nash equilibrium is the fundamental solution concept.
+The no-arbitrage standard of rationality leads straight to the conclusion that correlated equilibrium rather than Nash equilibrium is the fundamental solution concept, and risk-neutral probabilities come into play when agents are uncertainty-averse.

-The book is written to be accessible to advanced undergraduates and graduate students, researchers in the field, and professionals.
+The book also provides some history of developments in the field over the last century, emphasizing universal themes as well as controversies and paradigm shifts.
+It is written to be accessible to advanced undergraduates, graduate students, researchers in the field, and professionals.

 More in Game Theory